element-hq/hydrogen-web/doc/FRAGMENTS.md

  - adapt persister
     - DONE: persist fragments in /sync
     - DONE: fill gaps / fragment filling
-    - load n items before and after key,
+    - DONE: load n items before and after key,
-        - need to add fragments as we come across boundaries
+        - DONE: need to add fragments as we come across boundaries
-        - also cache fragments? not for now ...
+        - DONE: also cache fragments? not for now ...
-        - not doing any of the above, just reloading and rebuilding for now
+        - DONE: not doing any of the above, just reloading and rebuilding for now

- - adapt Timeline
+ - DONE: adapt Timeline
-    - turn ObservableArray into ObservableSortedArray
+    - DONE: turn ObservableArray into ObservableSortedArray
         - upsert already sorted sections
-        - upsert single entry
+        - DONE: upsert single entry
  - adapt TilesCollection & Tile to entry changes

  - add live fragment id optimization if we haven't done so already
  - lets try to not have to have the fragmentindex in memory if the timeline isn't loaded
     - could do this by only loading all fragments into index when filling gaps, backpaginating, ... and on persister load only load the last fragment.
 This wouldn't even need a FragmentIndex?

+implement SortedArray::setManySorted in a performant manner implement FragmentIdComparator::add in a performant manner there is some duplication (also in memory) between SortedArray and TilesCollection.
+Both keep a sorted list based on fragmentId/eventIndex...
+TilesCollection doesn't use the index in the event handlers at all. we could allow timeline to export a structure that just emits "these entries are a thing (now)" and not have to go through sorting twice.
+Timeline would have to keep track of the earliest key so it can use it in loadAtTop, but that should be easy.
+Hmmm. also, Timeline might want to be in charge of unloading parts of the loaded timeline, and for that it would need to know the order of entries.
+So maybe not ... we'll see.

 so a gap is two connected fragments where either the first fragment has a nextToken and/or the second fragment has a previousToken.
 It can be both, so we can have a gap where you can fill in from the top, from the bottom (like when limited sync) or both.